 Some of the places to look to capture storytelling images are markets, parks, cultural events, local shops, etc. It is good to capture people in their traditional attire as it will bring in the essence of the area and people you are photographing.

 Build Confidence And Interact

-Pro Tip: Whether they agree to the photo or not, always thank your potential subjects for their time and consideration.
+Pro Tip: Whether the subjects agree to the photo or not, always thank them for their time and consideration.
 It leaves a positive impression and reflects well on the photography community.